-Who was Joseph Pulitzer?
+Who Is Joseph Pulitzer?

-He was born Pulitzer Josef (as was common for a name in Hungary) to a Hungarian-Jewish family.
+Mr. Pulitzer was born “Pulitzer Josef” to a Hungarian-Jewish family.
 His father was a wealthy man.
-When Joseph was 17 he moved to Boston and a became a soldier in the American Civil War.
-After the war, he briefly worked in the whaling industry.
-He worked a number of odd jobs from New York to St. Louis.
-He was swindled into paying a transportation fare for good paying jobs on a Louisiana sugar plantation, and upset about the situation, he wrote an article and published it in a local paper.
-Then, he worked on the railroad before studying law.
-In 1867 he renounced his Austro-Hungarian citizenship and became an American citizen.
-Eventually, he landed a job as a reporter and he excelled.
-He rose in the newspaper business and was also nominated to run (successfully) for office by the Republican party.
-However, eventually he became disillusioned with the corruption of the Republican party and switched to the Democrats.
+When Joseph was 17 he moved to Boston and became a soldier in the American Civil War.
+He was briefly drafted into the Union forces but he quickly fled from his recruiter by jumping into Boston Harbor so he could enlist without the recruiter’s bounty.
+After the war, he briefly worked in the whaling industry and a number of other odd jobs spanning from New York to St. Louis.
+In one case, Pulitzer was swindled into paying a transportation fee with the promise of a well-paying job on a Louisiana sugar plantation.
+Upset about the situation, he wrote an article and published it in a local paper.
+He also worked on the railroad before deciding to study law.
+In 1867, he renounced his Austro-Hungarian citizenship and became an American citizen.
+Eventually, he landed a job as a reporter where he excelled.
+Mr. Pulitzer gradually rose in the newspaper business.
+He was also successfully nominated for political office by the Republican Party, however, eventually he became disillusioned with the corruption of the Republican Party and he switched to the Democratic Party.